ejeschke/ginga/doc/manual/customizing.rst

 .. note:: The configuration area is determined first by examining the
           environment variable `GINGA_HOME`.
 If that is not set, then `$HOME/.ginga` (Mac OS X, Linux) or
-          `$HOMEDRIVE:$HOMEPATH\.ginga` (Windows) will be used.
+          `$HOMEDRIVE:$HOMEPATH\\.ginga` (Windows) will be used.

 Examples of these configuration files with comments describing the effects of the parameters can be found in `.../ginga/examples/configs`.
-Many of the plugins use a configuration file, with preferences that are only changed via the configuration file.
+Many of the plugins have preferences that are only changed via a plugin-specific configuration file (e.g. `plugin_Pick.cfg`).
 You can copy an example configuration file to your Ginga settings area and change the settings to your liking.

 .. note:: Usually it is sufficient to simply close the plugin and open
           it again to pick up any settings changes, but some changes may